JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 ### MeowMeow Encoding, Finally

-The meat and potatoes of this program, encoding and decoding bytes into/out of "MeowMeow" strings is actually the easy part of this project.
+The meat and potatoes of this program, encoding and decoding bytes into/out of "MeowMeow" strings, is actually the easy part of this project.
-All of our activities up to now have been putting the scaffolding in place to support calling this function.
+All of our activities up to now have been putting the scaffolding in place to support calling this function; parsing the command-line, determining which operation to use and opening the files that we'll operate upon.
+Here is the encoding loop:

 ```C
     /* mmencode.c - MeowMeow, a stream encoder/decoder */